Common Virtual Assistant Misconceptions

-Author bio: Taryn Merrick is a Professional Mac Virtual Assistant, Social Media Virtual Assistant and Eco Virtual Assistant.
+Author bio: Taryn Merrick is a Professional Virtual Assistant and Online Business Manager (OBM).
 As Principal of Merrick Management And Media Services, she has over 20 years of administrative management experience.
 Taryn works to promote the Virtual Assistant industry and to make it stand out as a true profession of excellence.
 Her style is easy going, yet precise, with emphasis placed on exceeding customer expectations, client communication and satisfaction.

-©2004-2009 Would you like to republish this article?
-You are free to do so as long as you include a link back to the full post, attributing the author, Taryn Merrick.
+©2003-2023 Would you like to republish this entire article?
+You are free to do so in .pdf format as long as you include a link back to the full post, attributing the author, Taryn Merrick.

 Please note our privacy policy